The Goal

 The Solution

-Students stay engaged and eager
+Students stay engaged and eager to practice when you add competition to the lesson! |

 Every student in 10th grade takes Chemistry, no matter what math class they are in, which can lead to lots of anxiety and stress when we get to topics that are heavily math focused.

-Mole concept game --
+Mole concept game -- thinking through relationships without a calculator |

 I decided to make this a self-guided lesson.
 I wanted students to first recognize the relationship between mass, number of items, and a quantity that is familiar to them -- the dozen.
 I then wanted them to see how you can use dimensional analysis to perform conversions using those relationships.
 Then, students could use those same skills to tackle the concept of the mole.

-Even lower level students
+Even lower level students are excited to practice! |

 I had several worksheets available -- covering both the mole concept and mole conversion calculations.
 I never collect homework - I want students to feel free to try, make mistakes, and learn from them without the stress of a failing grade - so I have the answer keys available for them to check as they go and to learn from their mistakes.